b-tocs/guv_doc/docs/index.md

-# Welcome to the Graph Universe Documentation Page
+# Welcome to the Graph Universe Documentation

 ## What is the Graph Universe?